LLMs and Quantum Computing in Trading

 Quantum parallelism and generative AI

 The core technology driving gen AI is neural nets.
-These help create the image used by the chatbot, providing the chatbots with ways to work out what is relevant to the current input.
+These help create the image used by the chatbot, providing the chatbot with ways to work out what is relevant to the current input.
 But neural nets are pretty static, once trained.
 This is why chatbots are not so good at real-time information.

 But imagine if the neural net could dynamically adjust itself.
 Even relatively static current neural nets absorb massive amounts of power.
 Making this more dynamic may be possible with huge investments in computing technology and data centers.
 But quantum computing might leapfrog over all this, by allowing a dynamic, responsive chatbot.
 Thus the trader could have a companion that could support them in the chaos of market information.